-- School community the students we serve, their families, and our staff members. - Our local community our geographical community, and the people who live and/or work in our area. - Our spiritual community both the local Diocese of St Albans, and also the Church of England community. - The community of Britain with all of its ethnically rich and culturally diverse beliefs, populations and practices. - The global community formed by the European Union (EU) and international links.
+- School community the students we serve, their families, and our staff members. - Our local community our geographical community, and the people who live and/or work in our area. - Our spiritual community both the local Diocese of St Albans, and also the Church of England community. - The community of Britain with all of its ethnically rich and culturally diverse beliefs, populations and practices. - The global community formed by international links.